 When James is facing elimination he completely changes.
 Of the eight main statistical categories, he improves in seven.
 He shoots 3.5% better, adds 5.6 more rebounds per game, 1.8 more assists, .8 more steals, 1 more block per game, 1.3 fewer turnovers, and 9.2 more points.
 His only downside is his free throw percentage drops 7.9% when facing elimination.
 LeBron plays at a completely different level when facing elimination.
 He improves in his on-court efficiency in every way imaginable; scoring, rebounding, getting others involved, he vastly improves defensively, and he turns the ball over less.

 In conclusion, LeBron is much more clutch than Jordan.
-When the two smelled blood and had a chance to eliminate their opponents, LeBron wins 2.7% more often.
+When the two smelled blood and had a chance to eliminate their opponents, LeBron wins 1.6% more often.
 When their backs are against the wall, LeBron wins 16.7% more often.
 Jordan only improved slightly in a few categories when facing elimination.
 LeBron improved in almost every single category and improved incredibly when facing elimination.
 To say LeBron doesn't play better and more clutch in crunch time situations is absurd.
 LeBron James has also hit more buzzer beaters than Jordan, and more go-ahead shots with five seconds to go in the game.
 His field goal percentage on these shots is also higher than Jordan's.
-You can see the statistics and video evidence of each of their made shots below.
+You can see the statistics of each of their made shots below.